 By working with the analyst, the person can gain control over disabling life patterns and incapacitating symptoms.
 Over the course of time the person’s behaviour, relationships and sense of self can change in deep and enduring ways.

 Regular treatment is needed to develop the closeness and intimacy required for this form of self-exploration.
 The patient sets their own pace and agenda for the treatment by saying everything that comes into their mind, to the best of their ability.

 The setting for treatment is important.
-Regular session times usually last fifty minutes each week.
+Regular session times usually last 50 minutes each week.
 This helps create a reliable environment in which a patient feels they can trust their psychoanalyst.
 An analysis may take months or years, because of the deep emotional work involved.

 Patients are often asked to lie on a couch, which also helps create a setting of trust.
-However not all patients use a couch.
+However, not all patients use a couch.